lastmjs/zwitterion/README.md

 # Zwitterion

 A zero confusion polyglot static file server for front-end web development.
+No bundling!

 A swap-in replacement for your current static file server.